bili2002/study-app/README.md

 - Study All	- Every question in every topic—good for cramming.

-- Summary	A - pastel heat-map of grades; click a topic to drill in.
+- Summary - A heat-map of grades; click a topic to drill in.

 ![image](https://github.com/user-attachments/assets/8681b69b-cf2d-468d-beae-c06cfef42647)